WICG/pwa-url-handler/explainer.md

     - Protects content owners by letting them define which PWAs are allowed to associate with their sites.
     - Gives sites control over which URLs are allowed to be handled by each associated PWA.

-3. If launched to handle a URL activation, browsers then launch a PWA with matching `url_handlers` to handle that URL.
+3. If a browser is launched to handle a URL activation, it should try to launch a matching PWA to handle that URL.

-4. If multiple PWAs are registered to handle a given URL, browsers display a disambiguation dialog to allow users to choose.
+4. If multiple PWAs match a given URL, browsers should display a disambiguation dialog to allow users to choose one for launch.

 5. On OSes with adequate support, register PWAs as URL handlers at the OS level instead.